BeRo1985/pasvulkan/docs/renderer_design.md

 #### Fallback Path

 When mesh shader support is unavailable, PasVulkan falls back transparently to standard `vkCmdDrawIndexedIndirect` using the conventional vertex/index pipeline.
-No meshlet culling is performed in this path; object-level Hi-Z culling still applies.
+No meshlet culling is performed in this path; node-level Hi-Z culling (per TGroup mesh node, independent of meshlets) still applies.

 ### Missing Features